moritzm99/hot-spot-analysis-cm/README.md

 # Multi year data visualization with Copernicus Marine Toolbox

 - this repository was mainly created for Archipelagos interns to maintain data harvesting from `Copernicus Ocean Products` for marine research purposes
-- this is a 'from scratch guide' starting from anaconda installation and copernicus API setup to more sophisticated data querying via `lazy-loading` and visualiazation
+- this is a 'from scratch guide' starting from anaconda installation and copernicus API setup to more sophisticated data querying and visualiazation

 ## Requirements
 ### Step 0: